In chronological order with the most recent information at the top:

 On June 16, 2012, in response to our request under the Freedom of Information Act, we received a letter from the FAA stating that, "A review of historic and current files for Torrance Airport did not locate any ATO environmental review documents for the establishment of helicopter arrival/departure routes or missed approach procedures."
 In other words, the helicopter routes were established and traffic allowed to increase to the high level that exists today without any consideration being given to the negative noise impacts.
 The impacted public was never given notice or an opportunity to voice their objections.

 On May 23,2012, California's U.S. Senators, Dianne Feinstein and Barbara Boxer, and 5 L.A. area congessmembers sent a letter to Transportation Secretary Ray LaHood, asking him to have the FAA begin the process of formally soliciting stakeholder views on helicopter noise in Los Angeles County in order to more quickly develop solutions.
-On 3/27/12, the HERMOSA BEACH CITY COUNCIL voted to support HR 2677, the LOS ANGELES RESIDENTIAL HELICOPTER NOISE RELIEF ACT, pending in Congress.

 The following is a list of our area's elected officials who are on record supporting H.R.
 2677: